A cultural destination

 The sunken connection

-On resolving the 36m-wide cut at ground level by the Wanghai Road, a raised platform connection could negatively impact the urban streetscape, obstructing views of the Opera House and casting shadows to its surroundings.
-Instead, the proposal opts for maximizing the pre-planned sunken connection to facilitate the nearby flows.
+The design brief asked for a 36-m raised platform connection by Wanghai Road.
+Lukstudio considered that such a raised platform could negatively impact the urban streetscape, obstructing views of the Opera House and casting shadows to its surroundings.
+Our proposal opts for maximizing the pre-planned sunken connection to facilitating the nearby flows.
 Four extensive valley-like openings are shaped to ensure smooth pedestrian flows along the site between levels.
 Together with the proposed subway station and underground garage, the plaza is a continuous landscape that channels energy from the city to the water, while providing cultural, retail, F&B and other amenities to different users.

 The Arts Community